Man’s Best Friend:

 And this would have been something that Sirius had to have known before he left home around 1976.
 Because he certainly had no real contact with his family after that.

-He never questioned but that his parents would be pleased when his younger brother got roped into the DE organization.
+He also never questioned that his parents would be pleased when his younger brother got roped into the DE organization.
 (Which he is almost certain to not have actually known about until after his brother’s disappearance/death in 1980.
-His brother, after all, was still in school.)
+His brother, after all, was still in school at that date.)

 Does his parents’ actual behavior viv-a-vis the DEs suggest that they would have been pleased?